- What is the current ratio?

 Current ratio = $300,000 / $200,000 = 1.5

-While a ratio above 1 typically indicates financial stability, consider industry standards and the nature of the company’s operations for a complete analysis.
-Monitoring this helps businesses such as ACME Corp. maintain financial health and prepare for short-term challenges.
+While a ratio above 1 typically indicates financial stability, consider industry standards and the nature of the company's operations for a complete analysis.
+Monitoring this helps your business maintain financial health and prepare for short-term challenges.

 Now consider ABC Inc., which has a current assets valuation of $150,000.
 These assets include $75,000 in accounts receivable, $50,000 in inventory, and $25,000 in cash and cash equivalents.